Win up to £3,000 in our Anniversary Raffle! Buy a ticket, be a life saver.

 Purpose and lawful basis for processing

-Our purpose for processing this information is to assess your suitability for a role you have applied for and to help us develop and improve our recruitment process.
+Our purpose for processing this information is to assess your suitability for a role you have applied for and to help us develop and improve our recruitment and selection process.

-The lawful basis we rely on for processing your personal data is article 6(1)(b) of the GDPR, which relates to processing necessary to perform a contract or to take steps at your request, before entering a contract.
+The lawful basis we rely on for processing your personal data is article 6(1)(b) of the GDPR, which relates to processing necessary to perform a contract or to take steps at your request, before entering a contract or agreement.

 If you provide us with any information about reasonable adjustments you require under the Equality Act 2010, the lawful basis we rely on for processing this information is article 6(1)(c) to comply with our legal obligations under the Act.